 What do mechanical engineering degrees cover?

-As the list above should indicate, mechanical engineering degrees offer a wide range of specializations to choose from, with diverse opportunities to contribute to the next stage in the development of modern technology.
-At undergraduate level, students will start with an introduction to key mechanical engineering topics, such as statics and dynamics, thermodynamics, fluid dynamics, stress analysis, mechanical design and technical drawing.
-As the course progresses, there should be more opportunities to specialize in a particular field within which mechanical engineering skills are applied, such as vehicle design, robotics, nanotechnology or energy.
+Mechanical engineering degrees offer a wide range of specialisations, providing diverse opportunities to contribute to modern technology.
+Undergraduate students start with key topics such as statics and dynamics, thermodynamics, fluid dynamics, stress analysis, mechanical design, and technical drawing.
+As the course progresses, students can specialise in areas like vehicle design, robotics, nanotechnology, or energy.

 Entry requirements for mechanical engineering degrees